Continuing Projects and Initiatives

 Holiday Woodlands Natural Area

 In December 2019, East Bay Township was awarded a grant from the Michigan Natural Resources Trust Fund to acquire and expand the Holiday Woodlands Preserve as a public natural area, to be known as the Holiday Woodlands Natural Area.
-The Holiday Woodlands Natural Area will incorporate the 80-acre preserve with an additional 65 acres adjacent to Mt.
+In July 2022, the Township officially closed on the property.
+The Holiday Woodlands Natural Area incorporates the 80-acre preserve with an additional 65 acres adjacent to Mt.
 Holiday.
 East Bay Township is proud to partner with the Grand Traverse Regional Land Conservancy, which has dedicated matching funds, and Mt.
 Holiday, which has agreed to handle maintenance duties of the new natural area.
 The next steps for the project will be to form subcommittees and gather public feedback to establish the community’s vision and goals.